Risk Factors Dashboard

 Currency exchange fluctuation may impact the results of our operations.

-We distribute our products both nationally and internationally and have foreign subsidiaries with functional currencies besides the U.S. dollar.
+Our products are distributed both nationally and internationally and we have foreign subsidiaries with functional currencies besides the U.S. dollar.
 Our international sales are primarily transacted in U.S. dollars.
 Our results of operations are affected by fluctuations in currency exchange rates in both sourcing and selling locations and our foreign subsidiaries.
 In the past, periods of a strong U.S. dollar relative to other currencies led international customers, particularly in Asia, to find alternative sources of fruit.

 We are dependent on key personnel and the loss of one or more of those key personnel may materially and adversely affect our prospects.